-During FAC's 2018 Legislative Conference, the FCF offered its new Chairperson's Training Institute.
+During FAC's 2018 Legislative Conference, the ICG offered its new Chairperson's Training Institute.
 The program was directed at commissioners who will be serving as Board chairs for the first time.
 The program offered strategies in meeting decorum, rules of order, working with the public, and other procedures for running effective meetings.
 The course was taught by Vince Long, Leon County Administrator, and Herb Thiele, former Leon County Attorney.
-The class was well attended with 21 commissioners participating.
 Staff has recommended that the program be a standing elective within the education program and it is currently available through the online course catalog.